 Two sticker variations extended the system—one featuring scanned vellum and the event title, and another using the grid system for a playful, pun-centered option highlighting the event’s theme.

-Signage combined scanned vellum and the dot grid strategically: up-close, larger-scale pieces emphasized materiality with vellum, while smaller or distance-view items leaned on the grid for clarity and impact.
+Event signage combined scanned vellum and the dot grid strategically: up-close, larger-scale pieces emphasized materiality with vellum, while deliverables smaller in scale and/or viewed from a distance leaned on the grid for clarity and impact.

 The presentation took full advantage of the venue’s massive screens, using bold, oversized text to create impact while maintaining a simple, clear design.
 Vellum was incorporated subtly, with layered textures that remained understated to account for viewing distance.
 Slides ran before the event, highlighting the schedule and featured speakers.